AccelByte/accelbyte-go-sdk/docs/getting_started.md

-# Getting Started Guide for AccelByte Golang Server SDK
+# Getting Started Guide for AccelByte Golang Extend SDK

-This guide will show you how to create an application which uses Golang Server SDK from scratch.
+This guide will show you how to create an application which uses Golang Extend SDK from scratch.

 ## Prerequisites

-* AccelByte Cloud (demo environment):
+* AccelByte Gaming Services (demo environment):
     * Use https://demo.accelbyte.io for `AB_BASE_URL` environment variable.
     * [Create an Oauth Client](https://docs.accelbyte.io/guides/access/iam-client.html#create-a-client) with client type `Confidential`.
         * Use `Client ID` value for `AB_CLIENT_ID` environment variable.